Mapsui/Mapsui/docfx/documentation/home.md

 # Introduction
-Mapsui is a .NET component to show a map in your app.
+Mapsui is a .NET map component.

-## Supported platforms in v3
+## Platforms
-- Xamarin.Forms
+- MAUI
 - WPF
-- UWP
-- Xamarin.Android
-- Xamarin.iOS

-### Upcoming in v4
 - Avalonia
+- Uno Platform
+- WinUI
+- Xamarin (Forms, Android and iOS)
 - Eto.Forms
-- MAUI
-- Uno platform
-- Win UI

-## Supported data
+## Functionality
-- Points, Lines and Polygons.
+- Points, Lines and Polygons using [NTS](https://github.com/NetTopologySuite/NetTopologySuite), a mature library which support all kinds of geometric operations.
-- Mapsui uses the BruTile library to display tile layers such as:
-  - OpenStreetMap tiles
+- OpenStreetMap tiles based on [BruTile library](https://github.com/BruTile/BruTile) and almost all other tile sources.
-  - WMTS
-  - TMS
-  - WMS
-  - MBTiles.
-An offline format to store tile data in sqlite file.
+- OGC standards with data providers for WMS, WFS and WMTS.
+- Offline maps are possible using MBTiles implemented with [BruTile.MBTiles](https://www.nuget.org/packages/BruTile.MbTiles).
+This stores map tiles in a sqlite file.
+- Generates static map images to could be embedded in PDFs.